 console.log(obj.constructor.name); // print "Sample"

-Note 1: If you minify your scripts, some functions/classes may be renamed.
-So, the name of the class won't be the original name (I mean the name from your original source file), but the name after minification.
-UglifyJS has an option to not mangle some names uglifyjs ... -m reserved=['$', 'Sample']
+Note 1: If you minify your scripts, some functions and classes may be renamed, so the class name will reflect the minified name rather than the original one from your source.
+UglifyJS provides an option to preserve specific names: uglifyjs ... -m reserved=['$', 'Sample']

-Note 2: This doesn't work if the class contains a method named name.
-In this case, the browser won't automatically add the name property, so you won't be able to get the name of the class.
-You can read the specification about this behavior.
+Note 2: This does not work if the class contains a method named name.
+In that case, the name property is not automatically set, so the class name cannot be retrieved this way.
+You can read the specification for details on this behavior.

-Note 3: TypeScript doesn't show constructor in the auto-completion.
-However, this is supported and typed.
+Note 3: TypeScript does not show constructor in auto-completion, but it is fully supported and typed.

 Do you have a question or a suggestion about this post?
 Contact me!